chople19/BPA-2014-PHS-435/Readme.md

 ## A World of Adventure, A Lifetime of Memories
 #### Design From Viewpoint of a Travel Agency
 Created By:
-Luke Foldenauer
+Luke Foldenauer,
-Ulises Hernandez
+Ulises Hernandez,
-Calvin Hopple
+Calvin Hopple,
 Kameron Ray

 ##### Goals